ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 ```

 In this example, the docstring for the `some_function` function is a multi-line string that is placed at the beginning of the function definition.
-It provides a brief description of what the function does and lists the parameters and return value of the function.
+It provides a brief description of what the function does and lists the parameters and return values of the function.

 Docstrings can be accessed at runtime using the `__doc__` attribute of the object.
 For example: